 This theory keeps it simple regarding its classification of the various classroom management philosophies one can adopt.
 Thus, he categorized the classroom management models into Control, Manage, and Influence.
 This, he believes makes it simple for understanding.
 Below are descriptions of these categories:

 Classroom management models that seek to control students give more authority to the teacher at the expense of his or her students.
-These models are like those based on the interventionists and behaviorists philosophies discussed in the other theories above.
+These models are like those based on the interventionists and behaviorist philosophies discussed in the other theories above.

 Here, you try all that you can to control and manipulate the behavior of your students in the classroom.
 By this, you believe that you have to intervene in order to establish an environment favorable enough to enhance effective teaching and learning, even if it means you should dominate your students.